nrwl/nx/nx-dev/nx-dev/public/documentation/latest/node/tutorial/02-display-todos.md

 </html>
 ```

-Next, update the `app.controller.ts` file with the following:
+Next, we'll update the `app.controller.ts` file with the following:

 ```typescript
 import { Controller, Get, Render } from '@nestjs/common';